sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * Image management

   Each deployment by kube, is likely to download a new image.This implies the need for image manaagement/garbage collection of unused images.
   This proposal includes a simple image management solution.
 The base idea would be to set some rules to qualify the last downloaded image as good.

-Once deemed good
+  Once deemed good:
     * The older images *could* be purged
     * This new image *could* be tagged as local
     * The original local container image (part of SONiC image) *could* be purged<br/>